gaetanserre/GAiA/README.md

 GAiA is not a complete chess program and requires a UCI-compatible graphical user interface (GUI) (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.

+## Detailed Description
+I wrote an article about GAiA which describes in detail its creation process.
+You can read it here: [Performing Regression on Complex Data using a Squeeze-and-Excitation Residual Neural Network, Chess as a Model System](https://raw.githubusercontent.com/Plagiat01/GAiA/master/article/Performing%20Regression%20on%20Complex%20Data.pdf)

 ## Build from source
 In order to build GAiA, you need [CMake](https://cmake.org/).